Alleged Epstein Collaborator Ghislaine Maxwell Ducked Notoriety For A Decade, Reportedly Changing Residences

 — New York Post (@nypost) August 15, 2019

-Maxwell has been reportedly described as the coordinator of a previous Epstein sex trafficking operation, which the late wealthy financier pleaded guilty to state charges in exchange for a plea deal that halted a federal investigation into Epstein and allowed the man, who had notable connections including former President Bill Clinton and current President Donald Trump, to get away with minimal jail time as part of a work-release program, per NBC News.

-Maxwell was spotted on Monday eating at an In-N-Out burger restaurant in Los Angeles, California just two days after Epstein reportedly committed suicide in his jail cell in New York.
-Epstein reportedly killed himself by hanging.
-He was set to stand trail on federal sex trafficking chargers.
+On Monday, Maxwell was spotted in Los Angeles eating at an In-N-Out burger restaurant just two days after Epstein reportedly committed suicide in his jail cell in New York.
+He was set to stand trial on federal sex trafficking charges.

 According to a report from Business Insider, Maxwell was spotted with a milkshake, another beverage, a single-patty burger and an order of plain fries.
 Business Insider reported that Maxwell’s burger run was significant because the alleged Epstein co-conspirator appeared to be ready to be photographed by onlookers as she ate outside the California restaurant, reading a book titled The Book of Honor: The Secret Lives and Deaths of CIA Operatives.

 Per a previous report from The Inquisitir, Maxwell allegedly told someone who approached her that she believed it would be the last time she was able to eat at the California burger joint.
-As The Inquisitir noted, Maxwell had not been publicly photographed since an appearance in 2016.
+As The Inquisitir noted, Maxwell has not been publicly photographed since an appearance in 2016.